-Also stay away from all kinds of recreational drugs that are legal in other countries.
+Also, stay away from all kinds of recreational drugs that are legal in other countries.
 The punishments are harsh and even include the death penalty, so do not risk it.
 According to the national legislation, officers are allowed to pretend to sell things in order to make you commit a crime.
 So please do not do it.
-There is a time and place for everything, but in this case it is definitely not Indonesia.
+There is a time and place for everything, but in this case, it is definitely not Indonesia.

 Driving in Indonesia

 If you plan to drive in Indonesia, the best thing you can do is to go with the flow.
 Look what the locals do and drive accordingly.
 Keep in mind that you will have to drive on the left side of the road.
-So please pay attention and ask yourself if you feel qualified to join the rushed traffic.
+So please pay attention and ask yourself if you feel qualified to join the rushing traffic.
 It is easy and rather cheap to hire a driver, so do not take unnecessary risks.

-When to Visit Indonesia
+When to visit Indonesia